Case File: Why Newspaper Writing is Starting to Get Frustrating

 Other venues on the island such as Stages nightclub, the Shoreline Ballroom and the Hilton Oceanfront Resort feature touring comedy shows, but this could be the island’s only dedicated spot for comedy acts.

 Biddle, who owned a comedy club on Sanibel Island, Fla., for six years, said he’s not bringing amateur hour to Hilton Head.
 He said he has some national acts lined up, including Ron Shock, a frequent guest on “The Tonight Show” and other television comedy showcases, and A. Whitney Brown, who appeared on “Saturday Night Live” and was one of the original correspondents on “The Daily Show.”
+At least one of the comedians he mentioned, Pat Godwin, a guest on nationally syndicated radio shows like Howard Stern and the “Bob and Tom Show,” has listed an appearance at the new club on his Web site.

 In the 1990s, and again in early 2000s, the island was home to a Coconuts, a chain comedy club that operated most recently out of the Quality Inn.
 Biddle’s club is in the former sites of a University of South Carolina Beaufort branch and the Lowcountry Center for Photography, a location he said will avoid the chaos of the south end bars and help draw more locals.
 Biddle first visited Hilton Head two years ago and saw lots of things for golfers to do, but the nightlife was lacking.

+Tickets will be about $10 or $12, and the owners say they plan to keep drink prices reasonable to make sure the club stays full.
+Food will also be served.
 Biddle said he’ll be able to book national acts because he’s selling the Hilton Head show as a vacation gig.
 A. Whitney Brown, for example, likes to bike, so they’ll give him a rental and point him to the bike paths, he said.

 Sigh.
 My editors said they didn't get it.
 No slight against my editors, whom I respect and admire and trust for their journalistic opinions more often than not, but I worry that sometimes we're afraid to take risks, or to at least try to break out of the mold and make news slightly more interesting.
 Example: last year I wrote a story about Hilton Head's approval of a $93 million budget.
 Pretty dry stuff, so I compared the budget to the cost of the first Lord of the Rings movie to help people conceptualize the amount.
 When I opened the paper the next day, none of that made it in.
 My boss said "People who read those stories just want the facts.
 No one else is going to read it."
 My other editor privately told me he thought some other readers might actually have taken an interest in the story if the LOTR reference stayed in.